dwright37/trope-reports/reports/zephyr-7b-beta.md

 ---

-### T3601: Mutual aid is essential for creating fairness.
+### T3601: Promotes equality, fairness, and mutual support for a just society.

 |Support|
 |---|